OCA/stock-logistics-warehouse/stock_available_mrp/readme/DESCRIPTION.rst

 By configuration, the "Potential quantity" can be computed based on other product field.
 For example, "Potential quantity" can be the quantity that can be manufactured with the components available to promise.
+The potential is based on bom associated to variant first.
+If no `appropriate_bom_ids` is found, `bom_ids` with no variant is used.